shuoliecon/shuoliecon.github.io/pages/_homepage/index.md

 ## About Me

-I have been a post-doctoral fellow in the Faculty of Business and Economics at the University of Hong Kong since August 2022.
+I have been a post-doctoral fellow in the Faculty of [Business and Economics](https://www.hkubs.hku.hk/) at [The University of Hong Kong](https://www.hku.hk/) since August 2022.
 I am on the 2024-25 academic job market.

 My research interests and approaches are characterized by a focus on real-world problems, a commitment to informing policy, and a dedication to interdisciplinary collaboration, particularly in the fields of Environmental Economics, Health Economics, and Development Economics.